Terence699/Kronos-stock-direction-prediction/README.md

 ## Reproducibility and Evaluation
 - Rolling predictions use a 60-day lookback and produce per-day labels and predictions for 1d/3d/5d.
-- Ensemble uses time-series CV to pick weights and evaluates on a holdout split.
+- Ensemble tunes fusion weights with 5-fold TimeSeriesSplit on the training partition (first 80%) only; the last 20% is untouched during tuning and used once as a chronological holdout for final evaluation.
 - Key metrics: Accuracy, Precision, Recall, F1; plus returns-oriented indicators in the scorers.